letsencrypt/website/content/en/docs/a-warm-welcome-to-asn1-and-der.md

 The Encoding
 ============

-ASN.1 is associated with many encodings: BER, DER, PER, XER, and many more.
+ASN.1 is associated with many encodings: BER, DER, PER, XER, and more.
 Basic Encoding Rules (BER) are fairly flexible.
 Distinguished Encoding Rules (DER) are a subset of BER with [canonicalization](https://en.wikipedia.org/wiki/Canonicalization) rules so there is only one way to express a given structure.
-Packed Encoding Rules (PER) use fewer bytes to encoding things, so they are useful when space or transmission time is at a premium.
+Packed Encoding Rules (PER) use fewer bytes to encode things, so they are useful when space or transmission time is at a premium.
 XML Encoding Rules (XER) are useful when for some reason you want to use XML.